zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 and [on AMDGPU-PRO's official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx), which has installation instructions, compatibility lists, and the like.

+For documentation purposes including here my installation notes on fglrx and AMDGPU-Pro.  tl;dr: I'm currently using neither as fglrx failed to install and AMDGPU-Pro did not work.

 ##### Catalyst / fglrx driver

-I attempted to build and install the latest Catalyst (fglrx) driver from the binary package.
+Attempted to build and install the latest Catalyst (fglrx) driver from the binary package.
 The compile failed on the dkms-module, which is when I decided to try the AMDGPU-PRO driver.

 ##### AMDGPU-PRO driver